SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 ## Configuring multiple Eureka servers

-You can specify a comma-delimited list of Eureka server URLs that the client uses when registering or fetching the service registry.
+You can specify a comma-separated list of Eureka server URLs that the client uses when registering or fetching the service registry.
 These servers should be part of a properly configured Eureka server cluster, and should be using peer-to-peer communications to keep in sync.